 If your oral health isn’t quite what you want it to be, you may be tempted to blame it on genetics.
-However, your oral health is 100% your responsibility.
+However, your oral health/oral hygiene is 100% your responsibility.
 It is completely up to you to care for your teeth, and there is a lot you can do to maintain a healthy mouth.

-Who knew that something as simple as cleaning your tongue could make a huge difference for your dental and oral health?
+Who knew that something as simple as cleaning your tongue could make a huge difference for both your dental health and oral health?
 That layer of bacteria under your tongue can have a significant impact on bad breath, teeth, and your overall health.

 Why You Should Clean Your Tongue